 - 1 tablespoon dried dill

-- Meanwhile, combine the onion, vinegar, dill, garlic, and jalapeno right in a small saucepan.
-Heat the mixture on high until it comes to a boil, then simmer for just a couple of minutes, until the onions and peppers begin to soften.
+- Combine the vinegar, onion, dill, garlic, and jalapeno in a small saucepan.
+Heat the mixture on high until it comes to a boil, then simmer for just a couple of minutes, until the onions and jalapeno begin to soften.

 - Screw the caps onto your jars loosely, then tighten them when the jars have cooled to the touch.
 Let your pickled okra chill for 24 hours before serving.
 Use within 3-4 weeks.